Life assurance, critical illness and income protection

 Relevant life cover is a relatively little-known life assurance policy that took advantage of pension legislation that came into effect on ‘A Day’, 6 April 2006.
 Aimed at providing a tax-efficient life assurance policy for company directors or high-earning employees, it allows companies to offer a death-in-service benefit on an individual basis.

 Although similar to other types of life assurance cover, relevant life policies are highly tax efficient: the benefit is tax free, there’s no P11D Benefit in Kind for the employee and the premium is an allowable business expense.
-A director who chose to arrange relevant life cover via their business could save 49% on the premium if they’re a higher-rate taxpayer and up to 40% if they’re a basic-rate taxpayer (tax year 2018-2019).
+There are several variables when it comes to working out any potential tax saving – for example the premium paid, your age, the tax rate that applies and whether you make PAYE or dividend payments – which makes it difficult to give a precise figure, but savings of up to 50% are possible.
 In addition, the benefit received from a relevant life policy is not ‘tested’ against the policyholder’s pension lifetime allowance which makes it the preferable, ‘policy of choice’, for high-earners.

 Relevant life policies are often portable allowing the insured person to take their policy with them if they change jobs; if they do so they can either continue to pay the premiums themselves or ask their new employer to take over payment as part of their new employee benefits’ package.